-Plum trees are a lovely addition to any landscape, but without proper trimming and training can become a burden rather than an asset.
-Although plum tree pruning is not difficult, it is important.
+Plum trees are a lovely addition to any landscape, but without proper trimming and training, they can become a burden rather than an asset.
+Although plum tree pruning is not difficult, it’s important.
 Anyone can trim plums, but timing is important, as is consistency.
 Therefore, learning how and when to prune a plum tree is imperative.

 The purpose of pruning and training is to encourage tree health and increase fruit yield.
 When plum trees are not carefully pruned, they can easily become heavy and break under their fruit load.
 Developing a strong foundation is essential to the life of any fruit tree.
 In addition, keeping fruit trees well pruned protects against both disease and pest infestations.